extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 {:.non-vscode-box}

+This quickstart guide is based on VSCode.
 If you'd prefer to use another editor (e.g. Emacs, Atom, ST, Vim) then that's fine as well---these boxes will explain how your setup process will be different.

 ## Setup